Consensys/verax-documentation/developer-guides/tutorials/from-a-schema-to-an-attestation.md

 ## Create a Portal

-Now that we have a Schema, we need to create a Portal, which will be the gateway to issue attestations.
+With a Schema in place, we need to create a Portal, serving as the gateway to issue attestations.
 We have two ways to do so:

 1. Create a custom Portal (a smart contract), deploy it and register it on the `PortalRegistry` contract.